ivalace/ivalace.github.io/content/hoard/writing-within-limits/writing-within-limits.md

 ## Scenario Writing

-*Cinematic scenarios in under 200 words.
-Because nobody likes a ten minute monologue.*
+*Cinematic scenarios in under 200 words.*

 ### Percy's Purification Ritual
 Percy, a legendary arch druid in my campaign, purifies his land from the corrupting influence of Zokar's spores.